Vyagna/Vyagna/README.md

 - I'm currently working on **mastering several skills across various domains**

 - **Biotechnology graduate from NITJ'24**

+- fun fact' **Data scientists: the only people who can predict your health outcomes better than your doctor—just don’t ask them for a second opinion!**

 ## Connect with me: